FaridahMut/Data-Analysis-Process-Using-SQL-PowerBI/README.md

-# Data-Analysis of a Bike Share dataset
+# Revenue Analysis and New Pricing for a Bike Share Company

 ## Introduction
 The project aims to develop a Dashboard for T-Bike Share that displays the key performance metrics for informed decision-making.